CrashLikely/Hand2Text/readme.md

 In terminal press crtl+c to exit data collection.

 Coordinates are stored in an array of length n with shape (n, 21, 3).
 This is what is inputted into the model for training/predicting.
-The values are set to a number value (A=1, Z=26), divided by 26, multiplied by 26 minus 1 and that value is the index of an array that is set to 1 (this is a redundant system please stop).
+The values are set to a number value (A=1, Z=26), divided by 26, multiplied by 26 minus 1 and that value is the index of an array that is set to 1 (this is a redundant system that probably needs to change but it works so I'm not gonna worry about it rn).
 This is what the outputs are trained on.

 ### Class Setup